jamshaidsohail5/Linear-Regression/README.md

 - Gradient Descent(Batch Gradient Descent)
-- Normalization Method (Using Vectorized representation of the features to find optimal values of thetas)
+- Normalization Method (Using Vectorized representation of the features to find optimal values of parameters)